darryncampbell/AndroidV2DialogFlow/README.md

 *This application is provided without guarantee or warranty*
 =========================================================

-# AndroidV2DialogFlow
+# AndroidV2Dialogflow

-With the deprecation of the [Android DialogFlow SDK](https://github.com/dialogflow/dialogflow-android-client) and the move from DialogFlow V1 to DialogFlow V2 [being forced in March 2020](https://dialogflow.com/docs/reference/v1-v2-migration-guide) there is no native option to incorporate DialogFlow into your Android application.
-There are [several API clients](https://cloud.google.com/dialogflow/docs/reference/libraries/overview) available for DialogFlow V2 but note that the Java client does not support Android.
+With the deprecation of the [Android Dialogflow SDK](https://github.com/dialogflow/dialogflow-android-client) and the move from Dialogflow V1 to Dialogflow V2 [being forced in March 2020](https://dialogflow.com/docs/reference/v1-v2-migration-guide) there is no native option to incorporate Dialogflow into your Android application.
+There are [several API clients](https://cloud.google.com/dialogflow/docs/reference/libraries/overview) available for Dialogflow V2 but note that the Java client does not support Android.

-To call DialogFlow V2 Agents from Android it is therefore necessary to either use the REST API or an intermediary system that **does** have a DF client and can manage the DF communications.
-Authenticating the REST API on Android does not seem to be supported so this project demonstrates how to use Firebase Functions to communicate with DialogFlow via the [DF NodeJS API](https://cloud.google.com/dialogflow/docs/reference/libraries/nodejs).
+To call Dialogflow V2 Agents from Android it is therefore necessary to either use the REST API or an intermediary system that **does** have a DF client and can manage the DF communications.
+Authenticating the REST API on Android does not seem to be supported so this project demonstrates how to use Firebase Functions to communicate with Dialogflow via the [DF NodeJS API](https://cloud.google.com/dialogflow/docs/reference/libraries/nodejs).

 ![Architecture](https://raw.githubusercontent.com/darryncampbell/AndroidV2DialogFlow/master/media/diagram.png)

-You could use any number of intermediary server or serverless component but since Firebase lives within GCP, as does DialogFlow, all the authentication seems to happen automatically.
+You could use any number of intermediary server or serverless component but since Firebase lives within GCP, as does Dialogflow, all the authentication seems to happen automatically.

-There is a reference project implementation for this code which has usage limits as defined by the free tier for Firebase, GCP and DialogFlow:
+There is a reference project implementation for this code which has usage limits as defined by the free tier for Firebase, GCP and Dialogflow:
 + **Reference project ID:** androidv2dialogflow-xspkei
-+ **Reference project DialogFlow Agent:** _Only Supports a single question, 'How are you?'._
++ **Reference project Dialogflow Agent:** _Only Supports a single question, 'How are you?'._

 You can compile the sample Android project and run it against this reference backend.